NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/SlicerVisualDICOMBrowser/README.md

 ---

 # Project Description
-The visual DICOM browser adds query/retrieve/store capabilities for DICOM databases and visualize remote and local content with thumbnails.
-The widget is the union/enhancement of 3 CTK widgets: `ctkDICOMServerSettings`, `ctkDICOMQueryRetrievePanel`, `ctkDICOMBrowser` (visualize/filter the local content).

-The operations are executed by a scheduler in separate concurrent threads with a priority queue.
-The current supported operations are:
+The visual DICOM browser provides a new user interface for quick viewing and retrieval of patient images stored on remote DICOM servers.
+The new tool is optimized for clinical workflows where the focus is on all the images of a single patient - as opposed to the existing DICOM browsing experience, which was more suitable for bringing together images from many patients.

+Both server and local content at the same place and are visualized by thumbnails.
+All data is retrieved in the background using classic DIMSE networking (most commonly used protocols in hospitals), in multiple concurrently running threads.
+The currently supported operations are:

-- Filtering and navigation with thumbnails of local database and servers results
+- Browsing and filtering with thumbnails of content of local DICOM database and multiple remote DICOM servers.
-- Import from file system to local database.
-- Query/Retrieve from servers (DIMSE `C-FIND/C-GET/C-MOVE`).
+- Query/Retrieve data from servers (DIMSE `C-FIND`, `C-GET`, `C-MOVE` SCU).
 All the operations are done in background and in parallel.
-- Storage listener.
-- Send (emits only a signal for the moment, requires external implementation).
+Downloaded data is automatically cached in the local DICOM database.
+A unique feature is the possibility to retrieve images using C-GET protocol (suitable for cases when many Slicer instances are running in docker containers) with a clinical PACS that only supports C-MOVE protocol (most clinical PACS), via a proxy server (such as the free Orthanc).
+- Import data from local files.
+- Receive data sent from remote PACS (DIMSE `C-STORE` SCP).
+- Send data to remote PACS (DIMSE `C-STORE` SCU).
+- Quick browsing of all DICOM metadata and pixel data.
-- Remove (only from local database, not from server).
+- Remove data from local database (not from server).
-- Metadata exploration.

 The widget is currently an experimental feature in Slicer (DICOM module).
 Current Roadmap is at [link](https://github.com/commontk/CTK/issues/1162).